 We are interested in dance films that integrate the aesthetics of dance and film, and are an appropriate length in relationship to their treatment and style.
 Please carefully note the length limits on each category, and if you have questions on which category best fits your film, please reach out to us by email.
 SSF reserves the right to adjust or change a film’s category according to the curation team’s prerogative.
 For example, if we feel a film submitted as a dance film fits better with our hybrid category, we reserve the right to screen it in that category if accepted.

 If your film has music, it MUST have: music created as an original score for this film, a music license you purchased from the copyright owner, or uncopyrighted music.
 In case it's helpful, YouTube has a list of copyright free music, and environment sounds can be of inspiration, as well.
 This rule applies to all categories except for music videos.
-All music videos must be official music videos, having secured the rights to the music for this submission and subsequent screenings, with the ability to provide documentation if requested.
+All music videos must be official music videos, having secured the rights to the music for this submission and subsequent screenings, with the ability to provide documentation if requested (please reach out with questions).

 If the submission fee creates a financial barrier to your entry, Sans Souci may be able to help.
-For the first time ever, we’re offering a limited number of submission fee waivers and fee assistance to those with financial hardship.
-If you’d like to apply for this program, please submit an application form (to find the form, please visit our website and see the Submit page) by the Early Bird Deadline of February 28.
-You’ll be notified shortly after the Early Bird Deadline whether or not you’ve been selected for a waiver.
-If not, you’ll still receive the Early Bird Deadline price for submission.
+We offer a limited amount of fee assistance to those with financial hardship, with a preference for artists from historically or currently marginalized communities.
+If you’d like to apply for this program, please submit an application form (to find the form, please visit our website and see the Submit page) by the Early Deadline.
+You’ll be notified shortly after the Early Deadline whether or not you’ve been selected for a waiver.
+If not, you’ll still receive the Early Deadline price for submission.
 As stated in our mission and values, increasing equitable access to dance cinema festivals is a high priority for us.
-If you have questions about this, please feel free to email us at firstname.lastname@example.org.
+If you have questions about this, please feel free to email us at email@example.com.
 Submitting the form does not guarantee receiving a waiver.
 Receiving fee assistance does not grant acceptance to the festival.
 All films submitted must go through curation, and may or may not be accepted for screening.
+Due to the limited amount of fee assistance available, artists selected will only be able to submit one film.
+If you are looking for help with the cost of covering multiple submissions, please email us requesting a bulk submission discount.

 When choosing works for exhibition and installation we consider thoughtful forms and themes, investigative / innovative / experimental approaches, virtuosic performance, production values, audience appeal, and how the piece will fit with or complement others we are considering.
 None of these criteria is a must; none is more important than the others; excellence in any one or two areas may be sufficient for acceptance.